DarienRahl/Nexus-Prover-Docker/README.md

 # Nexus-Prover Docker Installation Guide

-This repository provides a Docker setup for installing and running the Nexus-Prover.
-Follow these steps to build and run the Docker container for Nexus-Prover on your system.
+This guide will walk you through installing and running Nexus-Prover using Docker.
+It’s divided into two main sections:
+1. **Setting up Docker and building the Nexus-Prover Docker image**
+2. **Running, monitoring, and managing the Docker container**

+---

 ## Prerequisites

-- [Docker](https://docs.docker.com/get-docker/) installed on your system.
-You can follow the instructions for your platform on Docker's official website.
+Before you begin, make sure you have **Docker** installed on your machine.
+If not, follow the instructions below.

-### Docker Installation (Optional)
+### Step 1: Docker Installation (Optional)

-If you don’t have Docker installed yet, you can install it by running the following commands for Ubuntu:
+If Docker is not installed, use the following commands to install Docker on Ubuntu:

 ```bash
 sudo apt-get update